-The decision here is nearly a $20,000 difference!
+The decision here is nearly a $20,000 difference.

-It’s not uncommon for planning to occur on the front end of incentive stock option planning, specifically strategizing how and when to exercise stock options.
+It’s not uncommon for planning to occur on the front end of the decisions you make and actions you take around incentive stock options, specifically strategizing how and when to exercise.

 But as you can see, the decision regarding which shares to sell on the back end is equally important.

-In fact, depending on the value of your options and the bargain element, it’s very possible that selling the “right” tranches of stock may be the difference in accelerating a refund of thousands of dollars of taxes sooner rather than later.
+In fact, depending on the value of your options and the bargain element, it’s very possible that selling the “right” tranches of stock may make the difference in accelerating a refund of thousands of dollars of taxes sooner rather than later.